mk-fg/convergence/README.md

    - TODO: [CrossBear](https://pki.net.in.tum.de/) verifier via dns-txt they provide.

+   - TODO: Add option to serve bundle for browsers at some URL.

    - TODO: Statistics on queries.

    - TODO: Look into integration with OONI, EFF Observatory, Sovereign Keys and